United Church in Jamaica and the Cayman Islands (UCJCI)

-- Repair and renovate churches that are deteriorating
+Repair and renovate churches that are deteriorating

-One of the six priority initiatives of the United Church in Jamaica and the Cayman Islands is to promote good family and community values among Jamaican youth.
+One of the six priority initiatives of the UCJCI is to promote good family and community values among Jamaican youth.
 Implementation of this initiative is lived out through the annual summer camps hosted by the church.
-The United Church in Jamaica and the Cayman Islands hosts a series of summer camps annually, providing the church with an excellent opportunity to listen to and influence the youth that reside within their communities.
+The UCJCI hosts a series of summer camps annually, providing the church with an excellent opportunity to listen to and influence the youth within their communities.

-The United Church in Jamaica and the Cayman Islands’ camps provide opportunities for young people to reflect on the true meaning and purpose of life and to determine whether or not their daily choices are aligned to their hopes and aspirations.
-Through Bible studies, keynote addresses, workshops, and informal rap sessions, youth explore the core values and principles of Christianity.
+The UCJCI camps provide opportunities for young people to reflect on the true meaning and purpose of life and determine whether their daily choices align with their hopes and aspirations.
+Through Bible studies, keynote addresses, workshops, and informal rap sessions, youth explore Christianity’s core values and principles.
 The church encourages the youth to apply these principles in daily living at the camp and beyond the camp and to become positive change agents in their local congregations and communities — being the change they want to see.

 The UCJCI challenges itself to strengthen its camping program by 1) increasing the number of camp participants to 1000 participants; 2) improving the camp venue; in particular, the dormitories and outdoor sporting facilities; 3) strengthening capacity in camp management and nurturing skills in youth development; 4) improving and increasing camp resources including musical instruments and audiovisual equipment.
 Global Ministries has provided support for Jamaican children and youth to participate in this summer camp program.